zgramming/REST-API-COMBO-LARAVEL/README.md

 # REST API Flutter Combo Laravel

 ## Configuration

+After you download/fork this project, make sure in your machine already installed <a href="https://getcomposer.org/">Composer</a>.
+Then inside project directory running this in console/terminal `composer install`.

 Before use this REST API, you have to configure a few things :

   ### 1. Database